la1k/flyby/docs/usage_guide.md

 ```
 flyby --help
 ```
-A uplink VFO can e.g. be added using `--rigctld-uplink-host=localhost`.
+A uplink VFO can e.g. be added using `--rigctld-uplink`.

 Troubleshooting
 ---------------